caro46/Tetraploid_project/Sex_linked_region.md

 HSP Information
 Score = 426, E = 5e-117, Identities = 433/547 (79%), Length = 547, Query Strand = +, Hit Strand = +
 ```
 On this scaffold we can find `LOC105945848` annotated as a gene.
-I used the `CDS` and also part of intron to blast against *X. laevis* genome.
+I used the `CDS` ("putative DBH-like monooxygenase protein 2", moxd2p) and also part of intron to blast against *X. laevis* genome.
 It matches to `chr.
 07.L` short arm (not far away from `ephb6.L`, `prss1.L`).
 I blasted the `Allpaths` scaffolds onto the `DBG2OLC` assembly in order to try to obtain a longer scaffold and maybe get more genotypes data of a longer region.
 But for some reason no match of `scaffold_262360`.
 The easiest reason I am thinking about right now is that the region might have more repeat sequences (accumulation on sex-chromosomes?) and is harder to assemble and maybe caused chimerical sequences with Pacbio or some sort of conflict that might have caused a break of this region during `DBG2OLC` assembly...

 The snp of interest (position `857` of `scaffold_262360`) was obtained using this filtering option `$commandline = "bcftools filter -O z ".$path_to_output."Mellotrop_allpaths_var_DP_AD.vcf.gz -e '%QUAL<10 || FORMAT/DP<10 || FORMAT/DP>500 ||FORMAT/GQ = \".\" ' \> ".$path_to_output."Mellotrop_allpaths_var.fltQual_DP10.vcf.gz";` and of course were still there when I played with the parameters with less stringent parameters or with default.
 I looked at other sites near it, previous to filtering: positions `739`, `744` and `750` show heterozygous sites in mom and only sons (respectively `T/A`, `T/C` and `T/A`) and homozygous in the dad and in the daughters when the latter has genotypes called (a lot of missing data for these 3 sites).
 The 1st snp could correspond to a snp on the W, whereas the others look like more as a potential snp on the mom Z.